 If you are considering taking part and want to speak to us, call the Housing Support Team on 0800 052 2526.

-- If you are accepted as a host the UK Government will make monthly support payments to you.
+- If you are accepted as a host you will receive monthly support payments.
 Having people live with you, even short-term, could affect any financial help you receive towards your rent or service charges.
 This could be a payment from your local authority (Housing Benefit) or as part of a Universal Credit payment.
-You can find further information relating to hosting and income on the Government’s website.
+You can find further information relating to hosting and income on the Welsh Government’s website.

-- you cannot charge or request any payment from those you take in
+- you cannot charge rent payments from those you take in

 - You are not expected to supply meals to anyone you take in

 - The Welsh Government is putting together a package of support for refugees, including free transport on all Transport for Wales services for six months.
-Check www.gov.wales for updates.
+Check gov.wales for updates.

 - Please consider the size of your home.
 There are strict guidelines on how many people can live in our homes to make sure that they are not considered ‘overcrowded,’ as set out in housing law.
-You can find this information in your tenancy agreement.
+You can find this information in your occupation contract.

 - Please check whether any insurance policies on your home or contents could be affected.